 - Choosing the ‘Select All’ option from the ‘Edit’ menu

-The first method we will be talking about is a keyboard shortcut.
 We would recommend that you use this method rather than the others to select the entire document.
-This is because this method is easier and faster than the others.
+This is the simplest of the three.

 Step 1: Open your Google Docs document.